 Former Indiana lawmaker to plead guilty to federal fraud charge

-INDIANAPOLIS (WISH) — A former Indiana state lawmaker has agreed to plead guilty to a fraud charge in federal court.
+INDIANAPOLIS (WISH) — A former Indiana state lawmaker has agreed to plead guilty to a federal fraud charge for soliciting a job from a gaming company to support casino legislation.

 The charges and plea agreement for Sean Eberhart were filed in federal court in Indianapolis late Thursday afternoon.

-Note: Editor’s Note: This story has been updated to include new information released Friday morning by federal prosecutors